rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 * Creating branches is a privileged operation on GitHub, so you'll need someone with write access to create the branches for you most likely.

-## New LLVM Release Updates

-Updating to a new release of LLVM is very similar to the "feature updates" section above.
-The release process for LLVM is often months-long though and we like to ensure compatibility ASAP.
-The main tweaks to the "feature updates" section above is generally around branch naming.
-The sequence of events typically looks like:

-1. LLVM announces that its latest release version has branched.
-This will show up as a branch in the [llvm/llvm-project repository] typically named `release/$N.x` where `$N` is the version of LLVM that's being released.

-2. We then follow the "feature updates" section above to create a new branch of LLVM in our rust-lang/llvm-project repository.
-This follows the same naming convention of branches as usual, except that `a.b` is the new version.
-This update is eventually landed in the rust-lang/rust repository.

-3. Over the next few months, LLVM will continually push commits to its `release/a.b` branch.
-Often those are bug fixes we'd like to have as well.
-   The merge process for that is to use `git merge` itself to merge LLVM's `release/a.b` branch with the branch created in step 2.
-This is typically done multiple times when necessary while LLVM's release branch is baking.

-4. LLVM then announces the release of version `a.b`.

-5. After LLVM's official release, we follow the "feature update" section again to create a new branch in the rust-lang/llvm-project repository, this time with a new date.
-The commit history should look much cleaner as just a few Rust-specific commits stacked on top of stock LLVM's release branch.

 [rust-lang/llvm-project repository]: https://github.com/rust-lang/llvm-project
 [llvm/llvm-project repository]: https://github.com/llvm/llvm-project